Scripts

 creating C function.
 Non-nested Lua functions (created by

-load) are created sharing the environment of the creating
+) are created sharing the environment of the creating

 thread.
 Nested Lua functions are created sharing the environment of the